 Pearson Boosts Security and Productivity Using Amazon OpenSearch Service (Successor to Amazon Elasticsearch Service)

 Global educational media company Pearson needed a more efficient way to analyze and gain insights from its log data.
 With a number of teams in various locations using Elasticsearch—the popular open-source tool for search and log analytics—Pearson found that keeping track of log data and managing updates led to high operating costs.
 Faced with this, as well as increasingly complex security log management and analysis, the company found a solution on Amazon Web Services (AWS).
-Pearson quickly saw improvements by migrating from its self-managed open-source Elasticsearch architecture to Amazon Elasticsearch Service, a fully managed service that makes it easy for you to perform interactive log analytics, real-time application monitoring, website search, and more.
-Rather than spending considerable time and resources on managing the Elasticsearch clusters on its own, Pearson used the managed Amazon Elasticsearch Service as part of its initiative to modernize its products.
+Pearson quickly saw improvements by migrating from its self-managed open-source Elasticsearch architecture to Amazon OpenSearch Service, a managed service that makes it easy for you to perform interactive log analytics, real-time application monitoring, website search, and more.
+Rather than spending considerable time and resources on managing the Elasticsearch clusters on its own, Pearson used the managed Amazon OpenSearch Service as part of its initiative to modernize its products.

-As we migrate to Amazon Elasticsearch Service, we can start to focus on what’s necessary from a security perspective.
+As we migrate to [Amazon OpenSearch Service], we can start to focus on what’s necessary from a security perspective.
 We can bring in different skill sets and focus on what’s more important to the company rather than just maintaining standard hardware or infrastructure.”

 VP of Security Engineering and Product Security Officer, Pearson